Zoomicon/ListGitHubRepos/README.md

 # ListGitHubRepos
-Lists GitHub repositories (path/description/tags/License) for given accounts as HTML
+Lists GitHub repositories (path/description/tags/License/Forked from) for given accounts as HTML